Willistead Manor: Description and location

+History

+Willistead Manor was designed by renowned architect Albert Kahn in the 16th-century Tudor-Jacobean style of an English manor house.
+It was built between 1904 and 1906, using grey limestone quarried outside of Amherstburg and worked by Scottish stonemasons.

+The building was commissioned by Edward Chandler Walker, the second son of Hiram Walker.
+It is named after the first son, Willis Walker, a lawyer in Detroit, Michigan, who died young.
+Contrary to popular belief, Hiram Walker never lived in the home.
+Edward and his wife never had any children.
+After Edward died in 1915, his wife Mary moved out of the house and she eventually moved back to the United States, deeding the house and grounds to the town of Walkerville in 1921.

+When Walkerville was amalgamated with Windsor in 1935, it obtained ownership of Willistead.
 In the years after its use as a residence, Willistead served as the Walkerville Town Hall, Art Gallery of Windsor and as a public library branch.
 In the late 1970s early 1980s, the City of Windsor, afraid of the repairs and upkeep on the mansion, wanted to demolish the structure.
 Preservationists stepped in and the home was saved.
-In 1976, Windsor City Council designated Willistead Manor and Park as a heritage property.
+In 1976, Windsor City Council designated Willistead Manor and Park as a heritage property through Bylaw 5334.
+A memorial garden on the grounds was dedicated to Paul Martin, a member of parliament who served several cabinet roles, in 1996.

-Today the 36-room mansion is used as a banquet hall, and the fifteen-acre (62,888 m²) grounds are incorporated in a larger public park.
+Today the manor is used as a banquet hall, and the grounds are incorporated in a larger public park.
 The house can be rented for occasions such as weddings, corporate meeting and private parties.
 The house is also decorated for the Christmas holiday.